ASGuard-UCI/FlyTrap/README.md

 - **Universality** to the same person and different location (Universality to Location).
 - **Universality** to different persons and different locations (Universality to Both).

 To get the detailed metric, run the following command and follow the instructions in the terminal to get the final results and refer to Tables I and II in the paper.
+If you only evaluated partial results above, you can ignore the error raised by missing files for other models.

 ```bash
 bash scripts/metric_summary.sh